rririanto/redash-query-cheatsheets-mongodb/README.md

-## Query cheatsheet redash.io mongodb for SaaS Metrics
+## Query cheatsheet redash.io mongodb for User Metrics

 First let's assume we have this data structure